ibm-cloud-docs/devsecops/devsecops-release-notes.md

 Use the release notes to learn about the latest changes to {{site.data.keyword.cloud_notm}} DevSecOps.
 {: #shortdesc}

+## 16 May 2025
+{: #devsecops-May2025-16}
+{: release-note}

+### Updates for DevSecOps version - open-v9.59.0 and open-v10.41.0
+{: #devsecops-open-v10.41.0-open-v9.59.0}

+Enahanced reporting of CVE in pr validation
+:   CVEs found in the pr validation are reported in the PR as a comment.

+### Updates for DevSecOps version - open-v9.58.0 and open-v10.40.0
+{: #devsecops-open-v10.40.0-open-v9.58.0}

+Update to zap images used for dynamic scan
+:   Update zap images to use zap 2.16 and fix vulnerabilities

+## 11 April 2025
+{: #devsecops-Apr2025-11}
+{: release-note}

+### Updates for DevSecOps version - open-v9.57.0 and open-v10.39.0
+{: #devsecops-open-v10.39.0-open-v9.57.0}

+Bug fix release
+:   This release includes only bug fixes.

+### Updates for DevSecOps version - open-v9.56.0 and open-v10.38.0
+{: #devsecops-open-v10.38.0-open-v9.56.0}

+Support for Sonarqube quality gates
+:   Added support for Sonarqube quality gates.
+Now static-scan will parse the quality gate results and raise issues appropriately.
+Refer to [Enabling Quality Gate result processing for a SonarQube project](https://cloud.ibm.com/docs/devsecops?topic=devsecops-sonarqube#sonarqube-cipipeline-gate).

+### Updates for DevSecOps version - open-v9.54.0 and open-v10.36.0
+{: #devsecops-open-v10.36.0-open-v9.54.0}

+Bug fix release
+:   This release includes only bug fixes.

+### Updates for DevSecOps version - open-v9.53.0 and open-v10.35.0
+{: #devsecops-open-v10.35.0-open-v9.53.0}

+Improved git clone operations
+:   Added new options to git clone operations like shallow clone using depth and support for large file support

+Support for firewalled source_environments
+:   Validated and added support for firewalled environments for pipelines

 ## 28 February 2025
 {: #devsecops-Feb2025-28}